joannakl/aps_s20/syllabus.markdown

 Your grade will be based on:

-* exams (50%): a midterm exam (20%) and a final (30%),
+* exams (50%): a midterm exam (20%) and a final exam (30%),
-* homework (40%): each homework will consist of a set of problems to be solved on your own and an in-class quiz the following week (the quiz will count as 50% of the homework grade)
+* homework (40%): most homework assignments will consist of a set of problems to be solved on your own and an in-class quiz the following week (the quiz will count as 50% of the homework grade)  - three lowest grades will be dropped to accommodate any excused or unexcused absences
-* recitations (10%): the participation and completion of work during the recitation session
+* recitations (10%): the participation and completion of work during the recitation sessions  - three lowest grades will be dropped to accommodate any excused or unexcused absences

 Grades will be determined using the following scale: